matn7/CS-Notes/src/main/java/persistence/README.md

 - Object Model - Object oriented language (e.g. Java)
 - Relational Model - RDBMS (e.g. MySQL)

-- **Object Model** - uses principles of
+- **Object Model**: uses principles of
+    - Abstraction
-    - Abstraction       - Polymorphism
+    - Polymorphism
+    - Encapsulation
-    - Encapsulation     - Concurrency
+    - Concurrency
+    - Modularity
-    - Modularity        - Persistence
+    - Persistence

 Object is an instance of a class.
 It has identity, state and behavior.

 - **Relational Model**
     - Structure of data